Why is board diversity important for investors?

-Companies are likely to be most successful when they harness collective intelligence, and approach problems with different mindsets.
-Diversity of thought assists boards to set and challenge company strategy, and to better understand the markets in which they operate.
+Companies are likely to be most successful when they harness collective intelligence and approach problems with different mindsets.
+Diversity of thought allows boards to set and challenge company strategy, and to better understand the markets in which they operate.

 The clients, customers and other stakeholders of any business are diverse.
 To properly understand their interests and how they impact the organisation, the organisation’s governing body should be reflective of its stakeholders.

 A properly structured board should include appropriately skilled directors and draw on a range of criteria, including gender, ethnicity and age, in addition to core skills and experience.

 Companies with a demonstrated commitment to diversity attract the best talent and do better over the long-term.